On a state visit, Macron blasts US law as 'super aggressive' for European businesses

 "And the consequence of the IRA is that you will perhaps fix your issue but you will increase my problem.
 I'm sorry to be so straightforward," he said.

-After Macron's quote, White House appeared to be in business as usual mode as it underlined that the state visit was about two presidents' "warm relationship."
+After Macron's comments, the White House appeared to be in business as usual mode as it underlined that the state visit was about two presidents' "warm relationship."

 US advances in the clean energy economy will help Europeans too, Press Secretary Karine Jean-Pierre said.
 The IRA "presents significant opportunities for European firms as well as benefits to EU energy security.
 This is not a zero sum game."